faizns/Faizs-Data-Portofolio/README.md

 ---

-### 📂 **Mid-Course Project - Advanced SQL: MySQL Data Analysis and Business Intelligence**
+### 📂 **Mid-Course Project - Analyze Website Traffic and Performance Maven Fuzzy Factory**
 📍 **Description :** <br>
-This project was provided by the SQL course that I was enrolled in.
-I have a role as an analyst who helps the CEO of an e-commerce company Maven Fuzzy Factory to extract and analyze website traffic and performance data from the database to quantify the company’s growth.
+This project is provided by the course that I am currently enrolled in, *Advanced SQL : MySQL Data Analysis and Business Intelligence*.
+I got a role as an analyst who assisting the CEO of an e-commerce, Maven Fuzzy Factory to extract and analyze website traffic and performance data from the database to measure the company's growth.

 🛠 **Tools :** <br>
 MySQL, SQL Workbench